-Salvador Dali was born on the 11th of May, 1904 in the Spanish town of Figueres, Catalonia.
+Salvador Dali was born on the May 11, 1904 in the Spanish town of Figueres, Catalonia.
 His parents provided Dali and his sister with a comfortable upbringing.
 The young Salvador Dali drew from an early age and was encouraged by his sympathetic mother.
 She died of cancer when the artist was just 16 though, and his father remarried the sister of his mother.
-Salvador Dali is considered as the greatest artist of the surrealist art movement and one of the greatest masters of art of the twentieth century.
+Salvador Dali is considered as the greatest artist of the surrealist art movement and one of the greatest Master of Art of the twentieth century.
 Dali's name is synonymous with the Surrealist art movement.

 Salvador Dali was an eccentric Spanish painter that understood how the media worked and used it to its full potential.
 Dali was a prolific artist, creating more than 1500 paintings during his life time and many works in other mediums, including prints, drawings, sculpture, book illustration, and theater set designs.
 During his lifetime the public got a picture of a bizarre paranoid.
 His personality caused a lot of controversy.
 The most famous work of Salvador Dali is "The Persistence Of Memory"(shown here), which introduced the surrealistic image of the soft, melting pocket watch, The general interpretation of the work is that the soft watches debunk the assumption that time is rigid or deterministic, and this sense is supported by other images in the work, such as the wide expanding landscape and the ants and fly devouring the other watches.